ColdDamage/NewroAI/README.txt

 After writing the readme below, I trained a new model in order to get a smaller filesize for the trained model.
 Github wouldn't let me upload the original trained model of 187600KB.
-The new model was trained with 64 neurons the hidden layer and reached a loss of 0.00 at 37 epochs and the training was done over a total of 50 epochs.
+The new model was trained with 64 neurons at the input and hidden layers and reached a loss of 0.00 at 37 epochs and the training was done over a total of 50 epochs.
 The new model is considerably faster and seems to be just as accurate and confident as the previous one, from the short testing I did.

 ----------------------------------------